-Gucci unveils Adidas collab during Milan Fashion Week
+Gucci unveils adidas collab during Milan Fashion Week

 Michele said that sense of gender fluidity, which made a sensation when he took over as Gucci’s creative director seven years ago, came naturally to him.
 “I am always walking between the genders,” he said.

-VIP guests included Rihanna and Stan Smith, known for the namesake Adidas tennis shoe.
+VIP guests included Rihanna, her boyfriend A$AP Rocky and Stan Smith, known for the namesake adidas tennis shoe.

 VERSACE’S CORSETED WOMAN